eCommerce migration, not migraines: a relatively practical guide – 1

 So?

-What are the advantages and disadvantages of replatforming?
-The short answer is it depends.
-The long answer is we'll need to ask more questions.
-As we said earlier, apart from very obvious scenarios, like replatforming from an inefficient, outdated, expensive legacy platform to a modern, flexible solution with lower costs, it’s impossible to define the pros and cons of replatforming without asking other questions first, such as where you are now and why you need to walk out that door.
+As we said earlier, apart from very obvious scenarios, like replatforming from an inefficient, outdated, expensive legacy systems to a modern, flexible eCommerce solution with lower costs, it’s impossible to define the pros and cons of replatforming without asking other questions first, such as where you are now and why you need to walk out that door.
 Or without considering what led you to choose the platform in the first place and what changed since then.
 Why aren't things working (anymore)?
 Did they change?
 Did you?